All Episodes

 And it turned out that Churchill was right and there was no peace in our time.

-And similarly, there's been a belief here in America, with Bill Clinton first telling the American people that they got such a good deal that of course resulted in billions of dollars in energy subsidies being sent to North Korea.
+And similarly, there's been a belief here in America with Bill Clinton first telling the American people that they got such a good deal that, of course, resulted in billions of dollars in energy subsidies being sent to North Korea.

-And then that goes to this the dumbest deal of all time, which is the Iranian deal with Obama.
+And then that goes to the dumbest deal of all time, which is the Iranian deal with Obama.

 I want to jump back to one of Dan's earlier points.

-You know, if if North Korea does actually have this capability and we let them continue to develop, Dan's right.
+If North Korea does actually have this capability and we let them continue to develop, Dan's right.

 So Dan's exactly right.

-This is not just about that peninsula, this is about the world.
+This is not just about that peninsula.

 Take a quick break.